 Trug Makers offer a lifetime guarantee on their trugs, which are hand-crafted from Birch using traditional methods and pure copper tacks.
 I am not aware of another trug maker offering such a generous guarantee.
 Kevin has been crafting his trugs from Birch wood since 1969, prior to this Kevin used Willow for making his trugs, but after experimenting and trialling different materials, he found that Birch was harder wearing, stronger and wood worm resistant.
 Unlike a Willow trug, Birch won’t rot.

-Trug Makers produce their hand-crafted trugs in a variety of shapes, sizes and designs, so there’s bound to be a trug that’s perfect for you – there is even an indoor trug, designed to display fruit or vegetables in the kitchen.
+Trug Makers produce their hand-crafted trugs in a variety of shapes, sizes and designs, so there’s bound to be a trug that’s perfect for you – there is even an indoor trug, designed to display fruit or vegetables in the kitchen and a daffodil trug, which is great for cut flowers (you can read my review of Trug Makers Daffodil Trug here).
 Trug Makers are a very special family run-business, they offer a traditional, hand-made product for sale, with modern efficiency and fast, next-day delivery.

 Kevin Skinner is naturally and quite rightly, very proud of his work, Kevin signs and dates all of his trugs.
 You can see the underside of my trug in the photograph below.
 The Trug Makers stamp and Kevin’s signature are on the underside of the trug, in the centre – it’s very discreet, you would only see it if you turn the trug over to look.
 I think this is a lovely touch, making the gift even more special, especially if the month or year was of significance to the trug owner.
 I received my trug in August – the same month it was made and signed by Kevin.